Professional Chapters: ACM Bylaws

 c.
 A means of communication between persons having an interest in computing.

-2. The Chapter will serve professionals of the <chapter name> and other interested persons in the community.
+2. The Chapter will serve members of the <chapter name> and other interested persons in the community.

 3. The Chapter is chartered by the ACM.